DPDFNet: Boosting DeepFilterNet2 via Dual-Path RNN: Conclusions

 \section{Conclusions}

 This work introduced \textit{DPDFNet}, an extension of DeepFilterNet2 that augments the encoder with causal dual-path recurrent blocks to strengthen long-range temporal and cross-band modeling under streaming constraints.
-To facilitate realistic assessment of causal speech enhancement, we curated a multilingual, low-SNR evaluation set covering diverse everyday acoustic scenes, and proposed PRISM, a scale-normalized composite metric that integrates intrusive and non-intrusive measures.
+We evaluated the proposed models on the standard VoiceBank+DEMAND and DNS4 blind benchmarks, and additionally introduced a supplementary multilingual low-SNR evaluation set covering diverse everyday acoustic scenes.
+We also proposed PRISM, a scale-normalized composite metric that integrates intrusive and non-intrusive measures.

-Across this new evaluation set, DPDFNet variants consistently outperform strong causal open-source baselines, including models with substantially higher parameter counts and computational demands.
-Performance improves monotonically with the depth of the dual-path stack, as reflected by the PRISM aggregate, indicating that the added modeling capacity translates into perceptual gains.
+On the standard VoiceBank+DEMAND and DNS4 blind benchmarks, DPDFNet variants improve over the DeepFilterNet baselines and achieve the strongest overall aggregate performance as measured by PRISM.
+On our supplementary multilingual low-SNR evaluation set, DPDFNet variants consistently outperform strong causal open-source baselines, including models with substantially higher parameter counts and computational demands.
+Performance improves monotonically with the depth of the dual-path stack, indicating that the added modeling capacity translates into perceptual gains across both standard and supplementary evaluations.

 Finally, we validated embedded feasibility on Ceva-NeuPro\texttrademark-Nano edge NPUs: DPDFNet-4 achieves real-time performance on NPN32 and demonstrates even higher throughput on NPN64.
 These results indicate that high-quality, causal single-channel enhancement can be delivered within stringent power and latency budgets typical of on-device applications.